Just Equity Release Reviews

 Just lifetime mortgage options

-There are three types of lifetime mortgage plans that we will focus on in the Just Equity Release Review; the Just Drawdown Lifetime Mortgage; their Lump Sum Lite Lifetime Mortgage and finally the Just Lump Sum Plus Lifetime Mortgage.
+There are three types of lifetime mortgages that we will focus on in the Just Equity Release Review; the Just Drawdown Lifetime Mortgage; their Lump Sum Lite Lifetime Mortgage and finally the Just Lump Sum Plus Lifetime Mortgage.

 Subject to the terms and conditions, all of the lifetime mortgage options will allow you to remain in your home until you (and your partner if choosing a joint lifetime mortgage plan) die or move into long-term care.